-When we found a small little cabin from airbnb in Costa Rica in a gorgeous setting bordered by lush forests and a property filled with banana, papaya and mango trees, we were intrigued.
+When we found a small little cabin from Airbnb in Costa Rica in a gorgeous setting bordered by lush forests and a property filled with banana, papaya, and mango trees, we were intrigued.
+Of course, any Costa Rica Resort can provide green layouts and (maybe better) amenities.
+But for this trip, we choose Airbnb.
 We read about the host and his life and family, saw that he offered fresh goat milk and chicken eggs, nightly campfires, and was located in a secluded area, we were sold.

 Philip and Mary Belle offer three listings on airbnb in Costa Rica, and all located with the above amenities.
 We immediately settled on the Summer Treehouse airbnb in Costa Rica.
 It is still, to this date, the most incredible experience of any place in the world we’ve ever enjoyed.
 It is perfect!

 The Best Airbnb in Costa Rica: Living in the Trees

 My father served an LDS mission in Costa Rica back in 1960, and I’d grown up hearing about Costa Rica my whole life.
 I’d always wanted to go.
 We tried to plan a trip where my Mom and Dad could accompany us, but after he was diagnosed with prostate cancer he never felt comfortable leaving the country.
 I wanted to go before he passed so I could experience it with him, even if it wasn’t in person.

 Our trip to Costa Rica started with a plan to watch the sea turtles hatch.
 I was enamored by the idea of watching the sea turtles arrive back to the beach where they were birthed, lay their eggs, and then watch one by one as each baby turtle gained their footing and embarked on their life journey.
 Circle of Life, amiright?